Clan Buchanan: The Buchanan Society

 The Buchanan Society is a purely charitable organisation established in 1725 in Glasgow, Scotland, for the needy of the Clan for four "approved" Septs of the Clan: Buchanan, McAuslan, McWattie and Risk.
 The foundation of the Society featured the great trading houses of the Clan but from all corners of the globe, contemporary clan folk and friends of the Clan of all professions and occupations support this charity.
 The Society is funded by an entry fee paid by each member of the Society, gifts and interest from investments.
 Its original charter specified charity to those of the name Buchanan and recognised septs by assisting boys to trades and those of promising genius at their studies to university.
 Except that girls are now eligible for assistance, the goals have remained largely unchanged.
 The Society has been given many Clan heirlooms.
-The books, records and other collections of the Society are held at the Mitchell Library, Glasgow, and Strathclyde University Library.
+The books, records and other collections of the Society are held at the Mitchell Library, Glasgow, and the Andersonian Library (Strathclyde University).
 The Society also owns the Buchanan Monument in Killearn, and the Loch Lomond island of Clairinch.